isaacnmm/pestpolicy-hugo2XX/content/posts/leptospirosis-symptoms-index/index.md

 ###  8. Kidney Damage

 In more severe cases, leptospirosis can lead to kidney damage, which may manifest as decreased urine output or even kidney failure.
-This can be life
-- threatening if not treated promptly.
+This can be life-threatening if not treated promptly.

 ##  Severe Symptoms and Complications

-If left untreated, leptospirosis can progress to more severe stages, leading to serious complications, such as:
-- **Liver Failure: **The bacteria can cause liver inflammation and failure, which may require a liver transplant.
-- **Hemorrhagic Symptoms: **Severe cases can result in internal bleeding, particularly in the lungs or gastrointestinal tract.
+If left untreated, leptospirosis can progress to more severe stages, leading to serious complications, such as: - **Liver Failure: **The bacteria can cause liver inflammation and failure, which may require a liver transplant. - **Hemorrhagic Symptoms: **Severe cases can result in internal bleeding, particularly in the lungs or gastrointestinal tract.

 - **Meningitis: **In some cases, leptospirosis can lead to inflammation of the brain and spinal cord, causing neurological symptoms like confusion and seizures.

 ##  When to Seek Medical Help